 I was in love.

-Through hard work and long hours, I became the GM of two minor league teams.
+Through hard work and long hours, I became the GM of an MiLB team.
 It created unbelievable experiences with incredible people, which led to many funny stories and great friends along the way.

 How the MiLB-MLB Relationship Works

 To fully understand the business of MiLB, let’s first get on the same page: MiLB teams and their MLB progenitors do not work together to draft and develop players.
 The MLB team makes all of the player personnel decisions for their affiliates.
 Meanwhile, the MiLB team ensures that players have a place to live, a place to work out, a way to get to games, and that players are properly and consistently fed.

 An MiLB organization operates as its own business.
 It sells tickets and sponsorships while trying to make a profit, independent of their MLB affiliate.
 The best way to do this is to create value for families and local businesses.
 In other words, MiLB teams need to insulate themselves from the product on the field because they can’t actually control what happens there.